Skip to content

 The flow for reading tokens from Figma is outlined here:

-As per the flow graph above and in all examples on this page.
+As per the flow graph above and in all others on this page.
 The green functions is where you can intersect the default behavior and apply custom logic.

 That is all default behavior is exported (for those where it is available).
 So you can safely write your customizations and defer to the default implementation for all other situations.
 All examples in this page work follow this idea and showcase the default behavior.